 Sound-Only Instruction

 Traditional phonics teaches that letters represent sounds.
-But “sign” and “signal” share meaning — not consistent sound.
+But “sign” and “signal” share meaning — not a consistent sound.

 Traditional phonics teaches that letters represent sounds.
-But “sign” and “signal” share meaning — not consistent sound.
+But “sign” and “signal” share meaning — not a consistent sound.

 Students with dyslexia, ELL backgrounds, or working memory differences are disproportionately underserved by one-size-fits-all approaches.